 Acetaminophen poisoning is the result of taking too much acetaminophen.

-Most acetaminophen poisoning happens when you accidentally take several different medicines or products that have acetaminophen
+Acetaminophen poisoning can happen when you take too much in a short time such as if you accidentally take several different medicines or products that have acetaminophen or if you intentionally take an overdose

 Carefully read the labels of cough and cold products